Doctor of Philosophy in Law

 The Doctor of Philosophy (PhD) in Law is an advanced research qualification, the highest offered by the Faculty of Law.

 The PhD is examined by thesis after a minimum of three years full-time supervised research.
-It can also be undertaken part-time (six–seven years).
+It can also be undertaken part-time over six to seven years.

 See here for current domestic and international fees information.

 Admission to our highest qualification is very competitive.
 The selection panel will need to be fully confident that an applicant can justify pursuing doctoral-level study in the Faculty of Law.